 There are several factors that can put unnecessary risk on workers’ safety that have clearly documented prevention measures.
 In principle, prevention is better than cure.
 The HSE has a vast library of guidance and resources to help in all manner of industries.
 But there are some clear steps that, for most industries, can be the difference between working safely and dangerously:

 Visibility — hazards need to be highlighted, be they objects with signage and warning symbolism, or people with high-vis PPE wear.

 Personal Protective Equipment (PPE) — where appropriate, supplying workers with safety equipment can save lives and mitigate injury.

 Education — perhaps the biggest factor in employees’ wellbeing; being made aware of workplace hazards and how to deal with them should be done before starting the role, and routinely during employment, especially in the first 6 months.

 Effective management — just like on the road, accidents are more likely when staff are tired; lengthy shifts and repetitive tasking only makes this worse.
 It also doesn’t make sense to put inexperienced workers in risky situations.
 Knowing your staff’s limits can keep them safe.

 Test equipment — whilst not a particularly common contributing factor to accidents at work, not making sure machines or useful tools are in proper working order is seriously risky.

-Call For Expert Advice & Get The Compensation You Deserve
+Call Our Experts & Get The Compensation You Deserve

 Can I be Fired or Dismissed For Seeking Damages Against my Employer For my Work Accident?